pmd/pmd/docs/pages/next_major_development.md

   * As is usual, use the designer to explore the new AST structure

 * {% jdoc_old jast::ASTPrimaryPrefix %} and {% jdoc_old jast::ASTPrimarySuffix %} are not nodes anymore.
-Subtrees for expressions appear to be left-recursive now.
+Subtrees for primary expressions appear to be left-recursive now.
 For example,

 ```java
 new Foo().bar.foo(1)